zencart/documentation/content/user/troubleshooting/reset_admin_password.md

 If you can log in to your Zen Cart admin using another account,  please do so, and reset/modify the other admin password as needed using the [Admins > Admin Users](/user/admin_pages/admins/admin_users/) page.

 ## 2. Resend Password
-If you can't login from another account, try using the *Resend Paswword* button on the admin login page.
+If you can't login from another account, try using the *Resend Password* button on the admin login page.
 Enter the admin email address, and wait for your new password to arrive by email.

 ## 3. Use phpMyAdmin